Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ```

 When the complication provider data is updated, `watchface_complication_updated_cb()` is called.
-Watchface can get the information from the bundle parameter of callback by using `watchface_complication_data_get_*`.
+Watch Face can get the information from the bundle parameter of callback by using `watchface_complication_data_get_*`.

-To get the complication provider data, following functions can be used:
+To get the complication provider data, the following functions can be used:

 | Function name | Data type |